sindhurajain/CS2103R/contents/insights.md

 </pic>

 <box type="tip">
-tP tips:
+Tips for team projects:
 <br>
 A useful custom chat to create would be a bar graph of the number of tasks grouped by assignee.
 The y-axis in this case would be "Count of items" and the x-axis would be "Assignees".
 <br>
 <br>
-This allows your tP group to track the workload distribution of tasks and ensure that it is roughly even so that no teammate is overloaded with work.
+This allows your project group to track the workload distribution of tasks and ensure that it is roughly even so that no groupmate is overloaded with work.
 <br>
 <br>
-You can also configure the chart to Group by "Labels" to ensure that each teammate has the chance to contribute to different areas of software development, like bug fixing, documentation and feature enhancements.
+You can also configure the chart to Group by "Labels" to ensure that each teammate has the chance to contribute to and explore different areas of software development, like bug fixing, documentation and feature enhancements.
 </box>

 <br>